dettanym/prose/evaluation/results.md

   - Setup similar to experiment above, but we are sending requests through prose filter at 20req/s, thus effectively sending 60req/s to presidio pods.

+We ran the full test with all rates against the `prose-filter-8ec667ab` variant (the variant of `prose-filter` that instead of querying presidio has a constant 20ms delay).
+In this run we used static warmup rate of `100req/s`.
+This result can be plotted on the same graph together with `"2024-04-26T01:47:38-04:00"` for direct comparison.
+Since we always have to have more than one filter variant under the test, we also included `"istio"` variant.
+We were expecting these two variants to match quite closely.

+- `"2025-01-01T17:34:04-05:00"    # "istio"+"prose-filter-8ec667ab"; vegeta mode; 10 runs; 10,20,40,60,80,100,120,140,160,180,200,400,600,800,1000req/s`

 ### All test runs from `"moone"`

 This host contains some random attempts.